wazuh/wazuh-documentation/source/hipaa/visualization-and-dashboard.rst

 - **Security Management Process §164.308(a)(1) - Information System Activity Review**: *“Implement procedures to regularly review records of information system activity, such as audit logs, access reports, and security incident tracking reports.”*

-This section of the HIPAA standard requires reviewing the activities performed on endpoints that hold health data regularly.
-This is to view malicious behavior or security violations.
+This section of the HIPAA standard requires reviewing the activities performed on endpoints that handle health data regularly.
+This is to detect malicious behavior or security violations.

 Use case: Review HIPAA security alerts
 --------------------------------------